 “A discipline that is aimed at everyone, with simplicity, depth, poetry and humour, at the crossroads of theater and visual arts, close to cinema and comics, giving a large place to music” : this is how this art is described by aficionados of the genre.
 And for good reason: a puppet theater is multidisciplinary and hybrid, and therefore contemporary.

 Thus, the materials are set in motion like animated shadows, or projected onto various objects and surfaces.
 All this, sometimes accompanied by music.
 The shows, presented indoors and in the street, mix modernity and tradition.
-In 2021, there were 21 of them (yes, it's quite a coincidence).
-Puppet lovers were able to discover (among others):
+In 2023, the 37e edition of Récidives brought together more than 10 spectators throughout the festival.
+000 spectators attended the indoor shows, 3170 discovered free access shows and offerings.

 Through these artistic, multifaceted and (sometimes) unusual proposals, the artists share with the public their view of the world.
 It sometimes happens that they arouse emotion, but also questions and reflection.
 Precursors, they often evoke themes that will be at the heart of major social debates.